compgenomics2019/Team3-GenomeAssembly/README.md

 ```

 If you decline to create an environment with Miniconda, you will be responsible
-for your own dependencies including the following:
+for your own dependencies for the following:
 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [MultiQC](https://multiqc.info/)
 - [SPAdes](http://cab.spbu.ru/software/spades/)